 - the exceptionally heavy 2020 monsoon rains causing extensive landslides and flooding,

 - the population pressure of nearly 30 million people (some of us remember when it was nearly 10 million during our PC service!), many of whom have fled urban areas to the perceived safety of their home villages and ,the return of thousands of Nepali workers from the Middle East – now without work, and

-- Lack of medical testing and treatment facilities to detect and treat COVID-19 and so importantly, PPE and practises.
+- Lack of medical testing and treatment facilities to detect and treat COVID-19 and so importantly, PPE and practices.

-Friends of Nepal would like to respond to the urgent COVID-19 crisis in Nepal by issuing an additional round of grant funding early this winter.
+Friends of Nepal would like to respond to the urgent COVID-19 crisis in Nepal by issuing an additional round of grant funding.
 Your donations go directly to the local NGOs with whom we work - NGOs staffed locally by Nepalis seeking to alleviate the health, safety, and welfare of their own people.